History of the foreign policy of the United States: Latin America

-In response to the new independence of Spanish colonies in Latin America in 1821, the United States, in cooperation with Great Britain, established the Monroe Doctrine in 1823.
+In response to the new independence of Spanish colonies in Latin America in 1821, the United States, in implicit cooperation with Great Britain, established the Monroe Doctrine in 1823.
 This policy declared opposition to European interference in the Americas and left a lasting imprint on the psyche of later American leaders.
 The failure of Spain to colonize or police Florida led to its purchase by the U.S. in 1821.
 John Quincy Adams was Secretary of State under President Monroe.

 Jacksonian Era: 1829–1861

 Mexican–American War

 In 1846 after an intense political debate in which the expansionist Democrats prevailed over the Whigs, the U.S. annexed the Republic of Texas.
 Mexico never recognized that Texas had achieved independence and promised war should the U.S. annex it.
 President James K. Polk peacefully resolved a border dispute with Britain regarding Oregon, then sent U.S. Army patrols into the disputed area of Texas.
 That triggered the Mexican–American War, which the Americans won easily.
 As a result of the Treaty of Guadalupe Hidalgo in 1848 the U.S. acquired territory that included California, Arizona, and New Mexico, and the Hispanic residents there were given full U.S. citizenship.